Multi-collision internal shock lepto-hadronic models for energetic GRBs: Implications for multi-messenger astrophysics

 \subsection{Production regions and observation times of different particle species}

 Spatially resolved multi-collision models offer the possibility of investigating the production regions of different particle species \citep[e.g.][]{Bustamante:2016wpu, Rudolph:2019ccl, Heinze:2020zqb}.
 In \reffig{regions} (lower panel) we show the energy carried by escaping neutrinos, photons (of all energies) and HE $\gamma$-rays (with energy above 1~GeV in the source frame) as a function of collision radius for the SYN- and IC-dominated scenarios assuming $f_\mrm{p/e} = 30$.
 Results are shown for the \SP \, burst.
 The bolometric photon curve is similar to the radial profile of energy dissipation for this burst, which peaks around $R_\mrm{Coll} \sim 10^{16}$~cm (see \reffig{ediss_rcoll}).
 In comparison to this, the production rate of neutrinos is enhanced at the smallest radii.
 In other words, most of the neutrino energy is emitted at smaller radii where the photon densities are higher, even though the dissipated energy transferred into relativistic particles peaks further out.
 While in the lepto-hadronic model HE $\gamma$-rays are also produced via photomeson interactions, their energy is suppressed at the smallest radii due to internal $\gamma \gamma$ attenuation.
 The radial profiles of all messengers are similar for both SYN- and IC-dominated scenarios.
 Note however that the energy emitted as HE $\gamma$-rays in the IC-dominated scenario is enhanced compared to the SYN-dominated scenario, as demonstrated also in \reffig{leptohadronic-decomposed}.
 We point out that the range of collision radii is comparatively small (see for example the results for \MP \, in \reffig{regions_mp}), hence the differences in the location of different messengers is less pronounced compared to past publications.
-The upper panel of \reffig{regions} further shows the maximal proton energy as a function of radius, as obtained by balancing the acceleration rate with the adiabatic and synchrotron loss rates.
-The displayed values are strictly speaking an upper bound on $E^\prime_{\rm max, prot}$, since photo-hadronic energy losses, which for simplicity are not included here, may push the maximum energy to even lower values.
+The upper panel of \reffig{regions} further shows the maximal proton energy (in the source frame) as a function of radius, as obtained by balancing the acceleration rate with the adiabatic and synchrotron loss rates.
+The displayed values are strictly speaking an upper bound on $E^\prime_{\rm max, prot}$, since photo-hadronic energy losses, which for simplicity are not included here, may push the maximum energy to even lower values (see Fig.~\ref{fig:pi_mu_coolingtimescales}).
 The lower magnetic fields involved in the IC-dominated scenario translate to lower acceleration rates which result in lower maximal energies.
 For the SYN-dominated case, the high synchrotron cooling rate at the smallest radii reduces the maximal proton energy.
+Overall, our maximal proton energies are of the order of $10^{20}$-$10^{21}$~eV in the source frame which is sufficient to explain UHECRs, as expected for models with large collision radii and large Lorentz factors~\citep[see also][]{Samuelsson:2018fan}.